markusfisch/ShaderEditor/README.md

 * Supports wallpaper offset
 * Supports multiple touches
 * Supports multiple render resolutions
-* Previous rendered frame in backbuffer texture
+* Previously rendered frame in backbuffer texture
 * Import and use arbitrary textures
 * Create and use cube maps
-* Disables rendering when battery is low
+* Disables rendering when the battery is low

 See [FAQ.md](FAQ.md) for frequently asked questions.